RecardoIT/Active-Directory-Setup-Administration/README.md

 This will open the Advanced Security Settings for the file or folder.
 Click the Add button, and a text box titled "Enter the object names to select" will appear at the bottom.
 Type the name of the user or group you want to set permissions for.
 For example, I'll type in a group I created called "Level 3".
 Click OK when you're done.
 <img src="https://i.imgur.com/11k1ra2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Once you've added the user or group, you can set their permissions below.
-Checking Full Control grants the user or group administrator-level access to the file or folder.
-To deny access, you can check Deny next to Full Control, which will prevent that user or group from accessing the file or folder.
+Set permissions below: Full Control grants admin access, and Deny blocks access.
 <img src="https://i.imgur.com/8Pl8ozR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>